Annville, Kentucky: Major routes

 Kentucky Route 3630 is the main road through the community.
 Kentucky Route 290 goes north from town 9 miles to McKee, the county's seat.
-South of community is Kentucky Route 30 which bypasses the community as a recently constructed highway and acts as the county's main east-west corridor, connecting the community to London, 15 miles to the southwest.
+South of community is Kentucky Route 30 which bypasses the community as a recently constructed highway and acts as the county's main east–west corridor, connecting the community to London, 15 miles to the southwest.

 History

 Establishment

 The town's first post office was opened in 1878, named Chinquapin Rough, for the numerous chinquapin and dwarf chestnut trees found along Pond Creek.
 In 1886 the post office was renamed Annville for resident Nancy Ann Johnson.
 Annville was incorporated in 1988 and dissolved in 2000.

 Annville Institute

+In 1900 the Women's Board of Domestic Missions (WBDM) of the Reformed Church in America (RCA) established missions in Jackson County, Kentucky.
+Mrs. Cora A. Smith, a Bible teacher and nurse, and Miss Nora Gaut, a teacher, came to Kentucky and started a day school in McKee.
+In 1905 Rev. Isaac Messler and his wife were sent by the RCA to McKee and they started RCA religious services and Sunday Schools at Smith, Salt Lick, Middle Fork, Gray Hawk, and Adkins.
+In 1909 Rev. Messler was given funds by the WBDM to purchase a 75-acre farm at Pond Creek near Annville, and he started building a schoolhouse there to start a new settlement school.
+That winter a newly ordained RCA minister Rev. William Worthington married the widow Mrs. Henrietta Zwemer Te Kolste, the principal at RCA's McKee Academy, and together they built a school of "complete living for the mountain people."

-In 1909, Rev. William Worthington decided to locate a Reformed Church College in Jackson County, KY.
-His vision was for some sort of technical school to help promote his vision of "complete living for the mountain people."
-The beautiful property with its rolling hills and large meadows was purchased and the Annville Institute started that Fall and has served the community in multiple facets ever since.
+The Annville Institute started that Fall and has served the community in multiple facets ever since.
 Although the Annville Institute no longer operates as a school, it still benefits the community through its numerous outreach program and facilities.